Man on cliff overlooking a city Photo by Edgar Chaparro on Unsplash

 Enroll in STEP online.
 Provide your full name and email, and the countries you plan to visit.
 If you’re currently traveling, you can sign up for email alerts and updates pertaining to your itinerary.

-You can also download the free Smart Traveler app from iTunes or Google Play and get travel information, alerts and warnings.
+You can also download the free Smart Traveler app from iTunes and get travel information, alerts and warnings.

 Traveler making their way through crowded airportPhoto by Anete Lūsiņa on Unsplash